lsst-it/ittn-025/index.rst

 - 1 Optical terminal with 96 optical fibers (48 singlemode OS2 and 48 multimode OM3)

-This room also houses the electrical equipment for the entire first floor and also the UPS that powers the network equipment.
+This room also houses the electrical equipment for the entire first floor and and the UPS systems that powers the network equipment.